-- The attainment of a doctorate in Japanese Law and Society, socio-legal studies of Japan, which may include (for example) environmental law, medical and technology law, human rights law, international law, civil and commercial law, administrative and constitutional law.
-Candidates must have received their doctorate before 1 October 2025; - An outstanding programme of innovative research and world-class portfolio on topics related to Japanese Law and Society as well as an exciting future research programme; - An excellent publication record with a primary focus on Japan, but preferably with comparative interests, commensurate with the candidate's career stage; - Demonstrated expertise in Japanese Law and Society and Social Science research methods sufficient to conduct advanced research and teach undergraduate and graduate students, and an ability to teach introductory research methods; - A track record of successful research grant applications or evidence of the potential to obtain and sustain peer-reviewed research funding;

-- A demonstrated record of, or clear potential for, excellence in teaching, syllabus and curriculum development on topics within the remit of Faculty of Law and Japanese Studies programmes; - The ability and willingness to provide supervision and mentoring for high-achieving graduate students who come from diverse disciplinary and cultural backgrounds, and the ability to relate well and appropriately in undergraduate and graduate supervision and in pastoral situations; - Demonstrated ability to collaborate with colleagues from a range of different disciplines; - Fluency in Japanese language including reading, writing, and ability to work with primary/Japanese language source material; - Outstanding interpersonal and communication skills, including the ability to communicate with non-academic audiences; - The skills and commitment to contribute effectively to the administration and management of OSGA as a leading centre of teaching and research; - A willingness to contribute to the life of the College; - A firm commitment to promoting awareness and understanding of equality, diversity and inclusion and embedding these principles among staff and students.
+- Have, or be close to completing, a doctorate in a social science field relevant to contemporary Global and Area Studies.
+Candidates must have received their doctorate before 1 October 2025; - An excellent publication record in Global and Area Studies, commensurate with the candidate's career stage; - An outstanding programme of innovative research on topics related to Global and Area Studies, namely regionally contextualised social science research into issues of global importance, which make use of comparative/transnational approaches and/or engage with key "disciplinary" Area Studies debates; - Research covering more than one country, and ideally across the boundaries of two or more OSGA programmes, with preference given to candidates with expertise on Africa, China, Japan, Latin America and/or the Middle East; - Teaching experience on comparative and/or transnational issues, as well as the experience needed to administer an Area Studies programme with a global, transnational and comparative focus; - Demonstrated expertise in Area Studies and Social Science research methods sufficient to conduct advanced research and teach graduate students, and an ability to teach introductory research methods; - A demonstrated record of, or clear potential for, excellence in teaching, syllabus and curriculum development on topics within the remit of OSGA's postgraduate degree programmes; - The ability and willingness to provide supervision and graduate mentoring for highachieving graduate students who come from diverse disciplinary and cultural backgrounds, and the ability to relate well and appropriately in graduate supervision and in pastoral situations; - Demonstrated ability to collaborate with colleagues from a range of different disciplines; - Outstanding interpersonal and communication skills, including the ability to communicate with non-academic audiences; - The skills and commitment to contribute effectively to the administration and management of OSGA as a leading centre of teaching and research; - A willingness to contribute to the life of the College; - A firm commitment to promoting awareness and understanding of equality, diversity and inclusion and embedding these principles among staff and students.